 Welcome to the Hpathy Quiz, everybody!
-Mom, don’t look now but we’ve got two very important deaths to announce!
+Before we start, I have a few announcements to make.
+Mom, don’t look now but two beloved comedy actors died!
 First of all, star of stage and screen and animal rights activist, Doris Day, died at 97 of pneumonia.

 I loved Doris Day’s romantic comedies starring herself and Rock Hudson and Tony Randall.
 If you haven’t seen “Pillow Talk” and “Send Me No Flowers”, see them now!
 My Mom and I have seen them so many times, we know the lines by heart!
 For example…

 Dr. Morrisey: Judy, how would you like some fish?
 I just came back from a fishing trip.”

 Judy: Frankly, Dr. Morrisey, I don’t see how you could go fishing at a time like this!